 - To the best of my knowledge, I do not have COVID-19, nor have I been in close contact [w/in 6 feet of an infected individual for a prolonged period of time (10+ min)] with someone who has a confirmed diagnosis of COVID-19 or a presumptive positive COVID-19 test result in the last 14 days, nor have I been in direct contact with the secretions of an infected individual within the last 14 days.

 - I have not, nor has anyone living in my immediate household, traveled outside the United States within the past 14 days.

-- I have not attended a mass gathering of more than 500 people where social distancing was not maintained in ANY state within the past 14 days.
+- I have not attended a mass gathering of more than 500 people where social distancing was not maintained out of Kansas/Missouri within the past 14 days.